durvalrafael/rdstation-js-integration/README.md

 grunt deploy:stable
 ```

 You may have noticed that the script wasn’t deployed after it has passed the tests.
 We made this choice due to secutiry reasons: The `grunt deploy` task needs the Amazon credentials.
 Since the repository is public, it's not safe to reveal company credentials in it.
-To avoid test errors, you will find at project files a `.json` with generic credentials for amazon: `/.aws_credentials.json`.
+To avoid test errors, you will find at project files a `.json` with generic credentials for amazon: `/.aws_config.json`.

-To make deploy task works, fill `.aws_credentials` with your Amazon S3 credentials.
+To make deploy task works, fill `.aws_config.json` with your Amazon S3 credentials.

 ## Versioning